-This paper argues that Kim Jong-un, while the ultimate decision-maker and sole source of legitimacy for the regime, has yet to fully consolidate his power.
-While he may be invested with inherent legitimacy by virtue of his position as Supreme Leader, he still needs to grow into the position and learn how to effectively wield power.
-This is a process of demonstrating capability and relationship building that could take one to two more years.
-In fact, Kim Jong-un is currently involved in a three-phase process of consolidation.
+The September 2013 monograph argued that Kim Jong-un, while the ultimate decision-maker and sole source of legitimacy for the regime, had yet to fully consolidate his power.
+While he may have been invested with inherent legitimacy by virtue of his position as Supreme Leader, he still needed to grow into the position and learn how to effectively wield power.
+This was a process of demonstrating capability and relationship building that could take one to two more years.
+In